spatel03/covid202/README.md

 **Content-wise, what will be different in this version of the class?** The original plan for weeks 10-15 was to get you prepared to do a final project that uses Python to process data from the Web.
 That is still the goal!
 The difference is that there will be fewer major new concepts (e.g., UML and custom object- and data-modeling) and I have downsized the project and the remaining topics accordingly.

-**Are there any real-time class meetings?** Nope.

 **Will you be available in real time at all?** Absolutely, yes.
-You can always post to Slack and I'll respond when I'm available.
-I will also post a schedule of office hours, including times that overlap with our original class meeting times.
+You can always post to Slack and I'll respond when I'm available, and there are "office hours" listed above.

 **What about all the stuff in Canvas?** I left most of the Canvas material in the state it was in before Spring Break.
 Mostly I did this to preserve material that you might want to go looking for later.